Mark Rylance wins supporting actor Oscar for 'Bridge of Spies'

 He has won three Tony awards for theater performances, most recently in 2014 for playing the Countess Olivia in the all-male Shakespeare Globe's Broadway production of "Twelfth Night."

-Rylance also served as the first artistic director of Shakespeare's Globe Theatre in London from 1995 to 2005.
+Rylance also served as the first artistic director of Shakespeare's Globe Theater in London from 1995 to 2005.

 (Reporting by Lisa Richwine; Editing by Jill Serjeant and Sandra Maler)